Construction & Property

 Major vs notifiable changes

 Major changes (fire systems, structural modifications, means of escape, external walls, compartmentation) require formal BSR approval before work proceeds.
-BSR has 6-8 weeks to respond.
+The BSR has 6 weeks (the statutory period) to determine a major change control application.

 Notifiable changes must be reported before work commences but do not require approval.
 BSR may escalate notifiable changes to major status.